testbui/.github/CONTRIBUTING.md

-# Contributing to Open Builders Tools
+# Contributing to Telegram Tools by Builders

-Thank you for your interest in contributing to Open Builders!
-We build open source tools for Telegram communities — access management, giveaways, contests, and more.
+Thank you for your interest in contributing to TG Tools — open source tools for Telegram communities.
 Every contribution matters, whether it's code, bug reports, documentation, or ideas.

 ## How We Work

-Open Builders tools are built by independent developers supported by $BUILD [grants](https://t.me/builders/264).
+Our tools are built by independent developers supported by $BUILD [grants](https://t.me/builders/264).
 All tools are open source and run as live products on Telegram: [tools.tg](https://tools.tg).

 There are two ways to contribute: